mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 Documentation is a vital part of any Restful API in order to drive consistency and discipline across your API development workflow.

 In the **Documentation Sections**, you can find automatically generated and kept in sync documentation, that semantically describes the API in a readable structure text format.
-The documentation let you know exactly how your API will work and behave, before integrating it into your code.
+The documentation let you know exactly how your API will work and behave.
 It lists all the available REST-ends points and provides all detailed information: description, parameters, and schema.

 You can share API documentation within your company, externally to partners and suppliers.